maxecharles/dorito/docs/examples/image_plane_fitting.md

 }
 ```

 Next we define a `norm_fn` or normalisation function, and a `grad_fn` or gradient function.
-These functions are applied each iteration of the fitting loop, to the parameters or the parameter gradients respectively.
+These functions are applied each iteration of the fitting loop to the parameters or the parameter gradients respectively.

 ## Normalisation function

-In this case, we want to normalise the source distribution every epoch so it will sum to unity.
+Because the source distribution values are covariant with the flux parameter, we want to normalise the source distribution every epoch so it will sum to unity.
 Additionally, if the `spectra` parameter wanders outside of $[-1, 1]$, everything will turn to `NaN`.
-To prevent this, we simply clip the value, to $[-0.8, 0.8]$ to be extra safe.
+To prevent this, we simply clip the value to $[-0.8, 0.8]$ to be extra safe.